puppetlabs/trapperkeeper-webserver-jetty9/doc/example-web-service.md

 ```

 When run you will see debug output any time you hit the hit-counting endpoint.
 This is the equivalent of setting the
-`log4j.rootLogger` to `DEBUG` instead of `INFO`, and will override whatever log level the root logger is set to.
+logback root logger to `DEBUG` instead of `INFO`, and will override whatever log level the root logger is set to.

 ## Defining the Services